RieksJ/t3-method/prompt-for modifying document contents.md

     - Review the entire document to ensure all changes are cohesive.
     - Save the final version in markdown format.
     - Provide a download link for the updated file.
+    - Determine if the result has been influenced by processing limitations, causing it to be incomplete or otherwise flawed, and if so, explicitly inform the user about this condition.

 ## OUTPUT INSTRUCTIONS